-It’s again time to read some of the latest books on mindful drinking and going alcohol free.
+It’s again time to read some of the latest books for 2020 on mindful drinking and going alcohol free.
 This time we have reviews of four books, and of course we have to mention our own Club Soda Community book too!
 If you’re looking for even more reading inspiration, check out our earlier book review blogs too: read 2019 book reviews and 2018 book reviews.

 This book has already caused a fair bit of controversy.
 It is part personal story, part how to guide, and part polemic on different ways of quitting alcohol.
 Holly Whitaker weaves her own story into the book, sharing what worked, and what didn’t work for her when she decided to go alcohol-free.